roman-milk/roman-milk.github.io/the-last-boy-scout.md

  He grinned.
 "They probably figure if Wendy's interested, I can't be all bad."

  "Shit.
 You're an alpha male.
 Take charge guy.
 You run this shelter.
 It's a genetic thing.
 Girl's love that crap."
 I gave him a friendly shove.
 "Go back to your girl.
 You made a move on her yet?"
-Report_Story #3